Jennifer Lepard is CEO/President of the Alzheimer's Association Michigan Chapter and Co-Chair of the Michigan Dementia Coalition.

 Issue Areas: Dementia 101, Caregiving, Provider Education, Advance Care Planning

-James Mangi is a retired scientist, care partner for his wife, and Co-Chair of Dementia Friendly Saline.
+James Mangi is a retired scientist, long -time care partner for his wife, Co-Chair of Dementia Friendly Saline, and a member of the MDC Steering Committee.

 Topics: